Keto Pumpkin Pie

 Storage instructions

-To store: Pumpkin pie should always be stored in the refrigerator, covered.
+To store: Low carb pumpkin pie should always be stored in an airtight container in the fridge.
 It will keep well for up to 2 weeks.

 To freeze: You can either freeze the pie as a whole pie or in individual slices.
 Keep it in a freezer-friendly container and store it in the freezer for up to 6 months.
 Thaw at room temperature or in the refrigerator overnight.